aaronhuggins/aaronhuggins.github.io/index.md

 Hi, my name is Aaron.
 I'm a software engineer professionally since 2009, and as a hobby since 1999!

+I am a leader and doer with a deep knowledge of enterprise applications, JavaScript, TypeScript, and agile practices.
 At every opportunity, I've worked to learn and execute well on teamwork, leadership skills, and inclusivity.
-I'm a leader and doer with a deep knowledge of enterprise applications, JavaScript, TypeScript, and agile practices.
-I've managed people and led teams to successful outcomes for our business in difficult circumstances and hard deadlines.
+I have managed people and led teams to successful outcomes for the business in difficult circumstances and hard deadlines.
 I write and design small to large-scale applications and libraries, and I love to create readable code.

 ## Experience